Explainer: How the next WTO chief will be chosen and the task ahead

-GENEVA/BRUSSELS (Reuters) – Eight candidates from Mexico to Moldova are bidding to become the next director-general of the World Trade Organization to replace Robert Azevedo, who steps down at the end of August.
+GENEVA/BRUSSELS (Reuters) – Eight candidates from Mexico to Moldova are bidding to become the next director-general of the World Trade Organization to replace Roberto Azevedo, who steps down at the end of August.

 CHALLENGES